drocheam/optrace/docs/source/usage/gui_automation.rst

    sim = TraceGUI(RT)
    sim.control(func=automated, args=(sim,))

-Note that the :python:`magnification` parameter leads to a rescaled scene, where some elements change their relative size.
+Note that the :python:`magnification` parameter leads to a rescaled scene, where many annotation elements change their relative size.

 .. _usage_gui_selecting_rays:

 Selecting Rays
 _________________________

-By default, a random selection of rays is displayed inside the scene where the number is specified by :attr:`TraceGUI.rays_visible <optrace.gui.trace_gui.TraceGUI.rays_visible>`.
+By default, a random selection of rays is displayed inside the scene, where the number is specified by :attr:`TraceGUI.rays_visible <optrace.gui.trace_gui.TraceGUI.rays_visible>`.
-A custom selection can be set using the function :meth:`TraceGUI.select_rays <optrace.gui.trace_gui.TraceGUI.select_rays>`.
+A custom selection is set with the function :meth:`TraceGUI.select_rays <optrace.gui.trace_gui.TraceGUI.select_rays>`.
 It takes a :python:`mask` parameter, which is a one-dimensional boolean :obj:`numpy.array`, and an optional :python:`max_show` parameter, that specified the maximum amount of rays to display.
-Parameter :python:`mask` must have the same length as there are rays simulated, which is set by :attr:`TraceGUI.ray_count <optrace.gui.trace_gui.TraceGUI.ray_count>`
-Note that there is a maximum amount of rays that can be displayed (specified by the maximum value of :attr:`TraceGUI.rays_visible <optrace.gui.trace_gui.TraceGUI.rays_visible>`, by default :python:`50000`).
+Parameter :python:`mask` must have the same length as there are rays simulated, which is set by :attr:`TraceGUI.ray_count <optrace.gui.trace_gui.TraceGUI.ray_count>` Note that there is a maximum amount of rays that can be displayed (specified by the maximum value of :attr:`TraceGUI.rays_visible <optrace.gui.trace_gui.TraceGUI.rays_visible>`, by default :python:`50000`).
 If the :python:`mask` includes more values, a random subset is selected.
-Accessing :attr:`TraceGUI.ray_selection <optrace.gui.trace_gui.TraceGUI.ray_selection>` returns the boolean array for the currently displayed rays.
+Accessing :attr:`TraceGUI.ray_selection <optrace.gui.trace_gui.TraceGUI.ray_selection>`
+returns the boolean array for the currently displayed rays.

 Typical useful scenarios are debugging or ray analysis.
 For instance, only rays from a specific source, region or wavelength range can be selected and displayed.